Skip Navigation

 Limiting the Military’s Role in Law Enforcement

-The Posse Comitatus Act bars the armed forces from serving as civilian police, but loopholes and exceptions make it ripe for abuse.
+The Posse Comitatus Act bars the armed forces from serving as civilian police, but loopholes and exceptions undermine its effectiveness.

 Published: October 2, 2024